research-software-directory/research-software-directory/README.md

 ### Try it out, step 2/3: Configure

-The Research Software Directory is configured using a file with environment variables called `.env`.
+The Research Software Directory is configured using a file containing environment variables.
+Due to how `docker-compose` works, this file must be named `.env`.
 An example config file (`rsd-secrets.env.example`) is available, use it as a starting point.

 ```bash